ABOUT ME

 Exploration and connection

-• Starting our therapeutic journey by getting to know each other and understanding the reasons you're here.
+• Starting by getting to know each other and understanding the reasons you're here.

 • Creating the conditions for you to feel safe, build trust and develop a strong therapeutic relationship.